polarization techniques

 Figure 3: Demonstration of optical isolation

-Optical Attenuators
+Optical attenuators

 An optical attenuator is constructed by combining two linear polarizers and a half-wave plate.
 The input and output polarizers are crossed so that no light passes through them.
 However, inserting the half-wave plate allows light to pass through the device.
 The amount of light is determined by the angle between the optical axis of the incident polarizer and the half-wave plate.
 By placing the optical axis of the half-wave plate at a 45° angle to the incoming polarizer, maximum transmission is achieved.
 Align the optical axis of the half-wave plate with one of the two

 The optical axes of the input or output polarizer provide the minimum transmission.
-How close the minimum is to zero transmission depends on the quality of the polarizers and the half-wave
+How close the minimum is to zero transmission depends on the quality of the polarizers and the half wave

-disk used in the device.
+Plate used in the device.

 Figure 4: The configuration of the variable attenuator